ENIACZH/Color-Palette-Generator/README.md

 2. Adjust parameters based on your preferences and image characteristics.
 3. Run the script to generate a Photoshop JSX file.
 4. Open the JSX file in Photoshop (`File` -> `Scripts` -> `Browse...`).
-5. Obtain a 1080x1080px RGB color palette with solid rectangles and text, named after the original image.
+5. Obtain a 1080x1080px RGB color palette with solid rectangles and text(layers), named after the original image.

 ## Important Notes